doc4d/docs/docs/Desktop/building.md

 The application directory file is read-only.
 Modifications made to users, groups and permissions during server execution are stored in the data directory file.
 If no data directory file already exists, it is automatically created.
 If the application directory file was embedded, it is duplicated as data directory file.

 Embedding the project directory file allows you to deploy a client/server application with a basic security user and group configuration.
-Subsequent modifications are added to the data directory file, allowing local customization.
+Subsequent modifications are added to the data directory file.

 #### Allow connection of Silicon Mac clients